KapilanoDEV/JavaTeluNavRedQuiz/README.md

 #### POST method

-pring says you just specify the
-// JSON I will convert that into an object but you have to also mention a request body because
-// you are sending this data in the request from the client side to the server
+Spring says you just specify the JSON I will convert that into an object but you have to also mention a request body because you are sending this data in the request from the client side to the server
 ```
     @PostMapping("addQuestion")
     public ResponseEntity<String> addQuestion(@RequestBody Question question){//Spring says you just specify the